 Shading: Solar panels can only produce electricity if they’re receiving direct sunlight.
 Their efficiency is dictated by this fact of science.
 When your solar panels are partially or completely obscured by the shade of a big, beautiful tree, they will not harvest energy for your home.

 Microinverters excel in scenarios with shading because each panel operates independently.
 Shading on one panel does not affect the performance of the panel next to it if it’s receiving direct sunlight.
-Each panel is able to output to its maximum ability, ensuring energy efficiency.
+Each panel is able to output to its maximum power.
+They are extremely efficient.

 A string inverter system will suffer from shading.
-The panels are not independently operating from each other and when one is shaded or partially shaded, the entire string suffers a reduction in performance.
+The panels do not operate independently.
+When one is shaded or partially shaded, the entire string reduces its performance.
 The entire system can only perform as well as the poorest performing panel.

 Enhanced Safety: The direct conversion of energy from DC to AC at each panel reduces safety risks associated with high-voltage DC systems.
-DC electricity behaves differently from AC electricity: it’s more volatile.
-AC electricity is used to power your home because it’s less likely to start a fire if anything were to happen to the wiring.
+DC electricity behaves differently from AC electricity.

 Regardless of the type of system you put up on your roof, having a good installer who knows their business is the biggest safety feature for your home.
 The risk is only an issue in the case of an emergency where the wire is compromised.

-Reliability: Microinverters typically have a projected lifespan of around 30 years.
+Reliability: Microinverters have a projected lifespan of 30 years.
 Warranties can vary from 15 to 25 years depending on where you live.

 In Australia, the IQ8 comes with a 15 year warranty but it can be extended to 25 years for a little under $20 per microinverter.
-In the United States a microinverter comes with a 25 year warranty.
+In the United States the same microinverter comes with a 25 year warranty.
+This has to do with consumer protections in Australia.

-Real-time Monitoring: Microinverter systems often come with monitoring tools (on an app for your smartphone or on your internet browser) that let you track each panel’s performance.
+Real-time Monitoring: Microinverter systems often come with monitoring tools that let you track each panel’s performance.
+It’s an app on your smartphone or a website on your internet browser.

-This information is very helpful when it comes to making choices around your energy consumption.
-If you know when you use energy generated by the solar panels versus when you use energy from the electrical grid (if at all), you’ll be able to avoid peak hours (especially if you add a solar battery to your system).
+This information is extremely helpful when it comes to making choices around your energy needs and goals.
+If you know when you use power generated by the solar panels versus when you use power from the electrical grid, you’ll be able to make choices to save money and energy.

 However, energy needs can change.
 The current energy crisis might dictate the need to expand your solar system in the future.
-For example, you might want to add a battery to your solar system, or you might purchase an electronic vehicle that will require a charger in your garage.
+You might want to add a battery to your solar system, or you might purchase an electronic vehicle that will require a charger in your garage.
 You may need to add an additional row of panels on the roof.
+You can’t do that with strings.

-A microinverter system may cost more to install, but it may also pay for itself faster because it’s potentially more efficient than a string inverter solar system.
-Everything we mentioned about the efficiency of microinverters in the above bullet points affects the bottom line of your system.
-The better it can harvest and transform that electricity to your home, the more money you will save.
+A microinverter system may cost more to install in some situations, but it’s more efficient than a string inverter solar system.
+The better it can harvest and transform that electricity to your home, the more money you will save over time.

 Manufacturer Dependence: The solar industry is evolving very rapidly.
 There’s absolutely no way to predict what the needs of your home, community, or ecosystem will be as we adapt to the current climate crisis.

 Changing your system in the future might be limited depending on how solar technology evolves.
-Maybe some new piece of technology will be invented that clips onto your solar panels and doubles their efficiency.
+Maybe some new piece of technology could be invented that clips onto your solar panels and doubles their efficiency.
+Or something else along those lines.
 An imaginary invention like that, hypothetically speaking, might not be compatible with Enphase microinverters.
 It’s unlikely, but it is possible because no one knows what the future holds.

 For more detailed information on the cost of microinverter solar systems, you might want to read the following article: How Much Does a Microinverter Solar System Cost?